-TARCETED WEAKNESS TD Only for previous actions Only for active & new actions TARGETED WEAKNESS TR 18 19 20 21 22 23 No full alignment of the welcome process with the C&C, information is scattered in several documents and intranet All Q1 pages and workers are not always familiar with the rules, (R1-R4) Qı procedures actions and services available.
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 No full alignment of the welcome process with the C&C, information is scattered in several documents and intranet pages and workers are not always familiar with the rules, procedures actions and services available.
+All (R1-R4) Q1

-Responsible(s) Participant(s) .
-Human Resources and People Development Office Office of the Deputy General Manager (Research and Innovation) Office of the Vice President for Strategic Planning and Research Office of the Deputy General Manager (Finances and Resources) Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group
+Responsible(s) Participant(s) Office of the Deputy General Manager for R&I Office of the Vice President for Strategic Planning and Research .
+Personnel .
+Office of the Deputy General Manager for Finances and Resources .
+R&I department .
+UOC HRS4R Implementation and Monitoring Committee .
+UOC HRS4R Advisory and Working Group

 Indicator(s) Implementation Indicator(s) Achievement .
-In clusion in the Strategic Plan .
+Inclusion in the Strategic Plan .
 Approval by governing bodies .
-W orking group meetings .
-Publication .
-Dr raft .
-Satisfaction survey results
+Working group meetings .
+Publication Draft Satisfaction survey results